Amourspirit/python-types-unopy/README.rst

 There is no enum classes in API only enum members.

-To acces the enum members they must be imported directly.
+To access the enum members they must be imported directly.

 For example to import ``com.sun.star.beans.PropertyState.DIRECT_VALUE``

-If you need the behaviour of regular Enum Classes consider using `ooouno <https://github.com/Amourspirit/python-ooouno>`_
+If you need the behavior of regular Enum Classes consider using `ooouno <https://github.com/Amourspirit/python-ooouno>`_

 .. code-block:: python